 The Metropolis Report

-The original story appears in the new issue of The Metropolis Report.
+The original story appears in the May 2020 issue of The Metropolis Report.

 We all know why sustainability is good but let’s be honest, are we really shopping with sustainability in mind?
 Who doesn’t love the thrill of finding a pair of jeans that fit perfectly for less than $50?
 But are our purchasing habits helping or hurting us in the long run?
 Our culture and our economy thrive on consumption.
 Consumer spending comprises 70% of GDP.
 The fashion industry still generates nearly 2 million jobs in the United States and is a $380 billion industry.
 However, there are dark clouds ahead for the industry if it does not make some fundamental changes.
 The issue is not shopping itself, but how our purchasing habits create vicious cycles of environmental and societal degradation.
 Consumers’ insatiable demand for low cost products reinforce utilization of cheap materials, destructive manufacturing processes, and exploitative labor practices around the world.
 All it takes is a bit more awareness about the environmental and the social impact of our purchases to begin making a difference.